 - Tax-free component for all ages: If a super benefit includes a tax-free component, then that part of the benefit will not be subject to benefits tax or income tax, even when the person is under the age of 60.

-- Marginal tax rate may increase for benefits taken before the age 60: Although super benefits taken before the age of 60 are subject to special rates of benefits tax, the actual benefit paid can push a person into a higher tax bracket for other non-super income.
-Taking large lump sums before the age of 60 can have broader income tax implications by pushing a person into a higher marginal tax bracket.
+- Marginal tax rate may increase for benefits taken before the age 60: Although super benefits taken before the age of 60 are subject to special rates of benefit payments tax, the actual benefit paid can push a person into a higher tax bracket for other non-super income.
+Taking large lump sums before the age of 60 can have broader income tax implications by pushing a person into a higher marginal tax bracket (see SuperGuide article I’m under 60.
+Does my super payout also affect my other income, and tax bill?).

 In answer to the first part of your question: A person doesn’t have to withdraw their super when they retire, but if they don’t start a retirement phase super pension and withdraw a minimum amount each year, then any earnings on the fund’s assets will be subject to 15% earning tax.
 If a person starts a retirement phase super pension (rather than a TRIP), then earnings on pension fund assets are exempt from tax.